apple/cups/README.txt

 SCRIPTS

-The build.sh script builds the current stable branch of CUPS along with trunk, running "make check" in each.
+The build.sh script builds the current stable branch of CUPS along with master ("latest"), running "make check" in each.
 Normally you will run the script via a cron job:

     0   0   *   *   0   /path/to/build.sh --update --quiet clean all
     0   0   *   *   1-6 /path/to/build.sh --update --quiet

-The "--update" option tells build.sh to do an "svn up" prior to building.
+The "--update" option tells build.sh to do an "git pull" prior to building.

 The "--quiet" option tells build.sh to work quietly and optionally send the build log via email or HTTP POST for recording, automated processing, etc.